boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/number-card.md

 ### Title Auto Font Size

-On enabling the Auto Font Size, the font size of the title will be adjusted automatically if the resolution of the screen varies.
+By enabling the Auto Font Size, the font size of the title will be adjusted automatically if the resolution of the screen varies.

 **Font Size**

-This allows you to apply the specified font size to the widget title, if the `Title Auto Font Size` is disabled.
+This allows you to apply the specified font size to the widget title if the `Title Auto Font Size` is disabled.
 The value can range between 10 and 44.

 ### Subtitle Auto Font Size

-On enabling the Auto Font Size, the font size of the subtitle will be adjusted automatically if the resolution of the screen varies.
+By enabling the Auto Font Size, the font size of the subtitle will be adjusted automatically if the resolution of the screen varies.

 **Font Size**

-This allows you to apply the specified size of the font to the widget title, if the `Subtitle Auto Font Size` is disabled.
+This allows you to apply the specified size of the font to the widget title if the `Subtitle Auto Font Size` is disabled.
 The value can range between 10 and 32.

 ### Show Border

-This allows you to toggle the visibility of border surrounding the widget.
+This allows you to toggle the visibility of the border surrounding the widget.

 ### Corner Radius

-This allows you to apply the specified radius to the widget corners, if the `Show Border` is enabled.
+This allows you to apply the specified radius to the widget corners if the `Show Border` is enabled.
 The value can range between 0 and 10.

 ### Container actions